 After languishing in South Wales for 12 years, the engine was purchased by the 3F Trust for use on the KWVR, arriving on the Railway in August 1979, bereft, after so many years, of many parts including a chimney.
 A suitable chimney turned up stored (for eventual use as a flowerpot) in an outside lavatory.

 Restoration involved completely dismantling the engine and then doing a rebuild which enabled 47279 to steam again in February 1988.

-It was taken out of service when the boiler certificate expired but after a quick heavy overhaul it returned to traffic again in 2001.
+It was taken out of service in 1997 when the boiler certificate expired but after a quick heavy overhaul it returned to traffic again in 2001.